SpookyDervish/PyOS/README.md

 A basic command line operating system written in python

 # Running PyOS
 You need [Python](https://www.python.org/downloads/) installed on your computer for PyOS to work.
-You also need [pip](https://pip.pypa.io/en/stable/installation/) to install the dependencies.
+You also need [pip](https://pip.pypa.io/en/stable/installation/) to install the modules.

 ## Step 1
 Open command prompt.

-Then install the dependencies.
+Then install the modules.
 Simple as using `pip install`.
 ```
 pip install pyfiglet rich
 ```